bitcointranscripts/bitcointranscripts/bitcoin-magazine/the-politics-of-bitcoin-development.md

 Speaker 0: 00:06:32

 And I think you make a really important point as far as the involvement of users.
-I think regardless of whether this actually moves forward and it's the direction we choose to go in, if it's just seriously discussed, I think that can be an incredibly healthy thing for the larger and wider ecosystems involvement because the way a lot of people approach these discussions when the actual subject matter is above their head is just look at like associations that people who are pushing for a specific thing have and is that a good thing to be Associated or a bad thing and then just transitively apply that to whatever proposal they're pushing for.
+I think regardless of whether this actually moves forward and it's the direction we choose to go in, if it's just seriously discussed, I think that can be an incredibly healthy thing for the larger and wider ecosystem's involvement because the way a lot of people approach these discussions when the actual subject matter is above their head is just looking at like associations that people who are pushing for a specific thing have and is that a good thing to be associated or a bad thing and then just transitively apply that to whatever proposal they're pushing for.

 ## The Impact of Enabling Diverse Tools

 Speaker 0: 00:07:17

-Whereas if we move in a more cooperative direction where everybody just openly discusses like the complete set of things that we want enabled, and you know, is this good, is this bad, is the good worth like taking some of the bad for the gains we can get from it?
+Whereas if we move in a more cooperative direction where everybody just openly discusses the complete set of things that we want enabled, and you know, is this good, is this bad, is the good worth like taking some of the bad for the gains we can get from it?
-That makes it a lot more difficult for, you know, outside of observers to just associate a single aspect of something and go, well, this person does this thing that I don't like, so therefore I don't like that proposal, because everybody would be just working towards that singular consensus view on things rather than the politicking we've been dealing with.
+That makes it a lot more difficult for, outside of observers to just associate a single aspect of something and go, well, this person does this thing that I don't like, so therefore I don't like that proposal, because everybody would be just working towards that singular consensus view on things rather than the politicking we've been dealing with.

 Speaker 1: 00:08:00